SAPTeamDEV/EasySign/README.md

 For more informations, see the [CLI Readme](https://github.com/SAPTeamDEV/EasySign/blob/master/src/EasySign.Cli/README.md).

+## Security Reporting

+If you discover any security vulnerabilities, please report them by following our [Security Guidelines](https://github.com/SAPTeamDEV/EasySign/blob/master/SECURITY.md).

+## Contributing

+We welcome contributions!
+Please see our [Contributing guide](https://github.com/SAPTeamDEV/EasySign/blob/master/CONTRIBUTING.md) for more information on how to get started.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/SAPTeamDEV/EasySign/blob/master/LICENSE.md).